DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

-Apply for teacher training and Manage teacher training applications are run by the Department for Education (‘we’).
+Apply for teacher training is run by the Department for Education (‘we’).

 Any information we collect when you use our services will be used and looked after by: